bacalhau-project/bacalhau/docs/examples/model-training/Training-Pytorch-Model/index.md

 [![stars - badge-generator](https://img.shields.io/github/stars/bacalhau-project/bacalhau?style=social)](https://github.com/bacalhau-project/bacalhau)

 In this example tutorial, we will show you how to train a Pytorch RNN MNIST neural network model with Bacalhau.
-PyTorch is a framework developed by Facebook AI Research for deep learning, featuring both beginner-friendly debugging tools and a high-level of customization for advanced users, with researchers and practitioners using it across companies like Facebook and Tesla.
+PyTorch is a framework developed by Facebook AI Research for deep learning, featuring both beginner-friendly debugging tools and a high level of customization for advanced users, with researchers and practitioners using it across companies like Facebook and Tesla.
 Applications include computer vision, natural language processing, cryptography, and more.

 ## TD;LR

-Running any type of Pytorch models with Bacalhau
+Running any type of Pytorch model with Bacalhau

 ## Prerequisite